Giving Your Scraps a Second Chance

 Why do you only have two options for weekly pickups?

-If your bucket is full before your scheduled pickup, you're always welcome to drop it off for free at our main collection site in Ashland, MO or call for an Emergency exchange.
+If your bucket is full before your scheduled pickup, you are always welcome to drop it off for free at our main collection site in Ashland, MO or call for an Emergency Exchange.

 What can’t I put in the bucket?